Endometriosis and Nutrition: What You Need to Know

 To boost up your fibre intake, enjoy tons of fruits and vegetables, whole grains, legumes, nuts, and seeds.
 Add ground flax to morning congee or porridge, dig into a red bean soup as an afternoon soup, add a scoop of chickpeas to your evening pasta.

-2. Don’t fear the fats
+2. Don’t fear the anti-inflammatory fats

 Fats have gotten a bad reputation, but omega-3 fatty acids, particularly EPA + DHA, are incredibly beneficial to help fight inflammation.
 Recall that endometriosis is an inflammatory condition.